 This product contains 3 medications: aliskiren, amlodipine, and hydrochlorothiazide.
-Aliskiren is a direct renin inhibitor and amlodipine is a calcium channel blocker.
-They both work to relax the blood vessels so that blood can flow more easily.
-Hydrochlorothiazide is called a "water pill" (diuretic) and causes your body to get rid of extra salt and water.
-This effect may increase the amount of urine you make when you first start the medication.
-It also helps to relax the blood vessels so that blood can flow more easily.
+Aliskiren is a direct renin inhibitor, and amlodipine is a calcium channel blocker.
+They both work by relaxing blood vessels so blood can flow more easily.
+Hydrochlorothiazide is called a "water pill" (diuretic) and causes your body to get rid of extra salt and water by making more urine.

 HOW TO USE: Read the Patient Information Leaflet if available from your pharmacist before you start taking this medication and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.

 Take this medication by mouth as directed by your doctor, usually once daily.
-Some foods may decrease how well this drug is absorbed by the body.
 You may take this medication with or without food, but it is important to choose one way and take this medication the same way with every dose.
+High-fat foods may decrease how well this drug is absorbed by the body, so it is best to avoid taking this medication with a high-fat meal.
 Also, if you take this drug too close to bedtime, you may need to wake up to urinate.
 Therefore, it is best to take this medication at least 4 hours before your bedtime.
-If you have any questions about how and when to take this medication, ask your doctor or pharmacist.

 The dosage is based on your medical condition and response to treatment.

 If you also take certain drugs to lower your cholesterol (bile acid-binding resins such as cholestyramine, colestipol), take aliskiren/amlodipine/hydrochlorothiazide at least 4 hours before or at least 4 to 6 hours after these medications.